 “I will be forever thankful for this special place and for the people who convinced me to give my daughter this wonderful year.
 I am so grateful that she will still have access to everyone involved; because of Camp Gan and Hebrew School she does not have to say goodbye to this special community of teachers and children.”

 Chabad Preschool bases our curriculum on a thematic approach to learning.
 Units of study are ideal for integrating concepts across the curriculum areas and giving learning greater context and meaning.
-The most powerful themes of the curriculum are derived from the Jewish holidays, the seasons, the natural world, the study of self, family, and community, and from other subjects that are relevant to children’s lives.
+The most powerful themes of the curriculum are derived from the Jewish holidays, the seasons, the natural world, the study of self, family, and community, and other subjects that are relevant to children’s lives.

 Teachers and children explore themes through a variety of sub-topics.
 Additional areas of focus emerge to reflect the interests of the children.
 From these subjects, teachers design classroom activity plans.
-The process of delving into a topic – asking questions, experimenting, making discoveries, and being deeply invested in the quest for understanding is incredibly valuable to a child’s development.
+The process of delving into a topic – asking questions, experimenting, making discoveries, and being deeply invested in the quest for understanding is precious to a child’s development.
 We aim to choose topics that pique children’s interests and then give them many opportunities to explore as we facilitate their investigations and weave in learning concepts.

 Preschool Monthly Themes